PRIMATES &

 Main folded nerve locations

-Grooming the skin of the neck proves that pinched nerves can be caused by folds in the skin.
+Grooming the skin of the neck proves that "pinched nerves" can be caused by folds in the skin.

 The pinched nerves cause many nervous disorders, from insensibility to multiple sclerosis and Parkinson's disease, but grooming the skin can free them.